Kejoka/lazarus/README.md

-# Project Lazarus: Extinct animal species in VR
+# Project Lazarus: Explore extinct animal species in VR

 Discover three extinct animal species in this Open World VR game.
-Find the camera, take photos and explore!
+Find the camera and take photos to reveal informations about the animals.
 Tested and developed on Meta Quest 2.

 ## Gameplay video